project-ida/two-state-quantum-systems/src/03-a-two-state-system-in-a-quantised-field.md

 H = omega*(a.dag()*a+0.5)
 ```

+Let's have a look at H

 ```python
 H
 ```

-We'll see later on that, as the Hamiltonian becomes more complicated, it can be helpful to visualise it.
+We'll see later on that, as the Hamiltonian becomes more complicated, it can be helpful to visualise it in colour rather than look at a block of numbers.
 QuTiP has a built in way to do this using a [`hinton` diagram](http://qutip.org/docs/latest/apidoc/functions.html#qutip.visualization.hinton)

 ```python
 f, ax = hinton(H)